 καὶ "And" is from kai, which is the conjunction joining phrases and clauses, "and," or "but."
 After words implying sameness, "as" (the same opinion as you).
 Used in series, joins positive with negative "Not only...but also."
 Also used to give emphasis, "even", "also," and "just."

 ἐὰν "If" is from ean, which is a conditional particle (derived from ei (if)and an (might)) which makes reference to a time and experience in the future that introduces but does not determine an event. -- The Greek word meaning "if might" indicates more of an expectation of something happening than "if" alone.

-γένηται (verb 3rd sg aor subj mid) "Have" is from ginomai, which means "to become", "to come into being", "to be produced", "fall to", "belong to", "under control of," (of events}, "take place," an "come to pass."
+γένηται (verb 3rd sg aor subj mid) "Have" is from ginomai, which means "to become", "to come into being", "to happen", "to be produced", "fall to", "belong to", "under control of," (of events}, "take place," an "come to pass."
 It means changing into a new state of being.
 It is the complementary opposite of the verb "to be" (eimi)which indicates existence in the same state.

 αὐτό, (adj sg neut acc) "It" is from autos, which means "the same," and the reflexive pronouns, "myself", "yourself", "himself", "herself", "itself," or the oblique case of the pronouns, "him", "her," and "it."
 It also means "one's true self," that is, "the soul" as opposed to the body and "of one's own accord." -

 λέγω (1st sg pres ind act) "I tell" is from llego means "pick up", "choose for oneself", "pick out," and "count," "recount", "tell over", "say", "speak", "teach", "mean", "boast of", "tell of", "recite," "nominate," and "command."